 Hearing Board.
 The decision making body as detailed in this code.
 May include the Administrator, Planning Zoning Commission or the Board of County Commissioners (BOCC).

-Home Occupation.
+Home Office/Occupation.
 A commercial or industrial activity conducted in a dwelling or a building accessory to a dwelling.
+The use is incidental and secondary to the primary residential use and the use excludes uses conducted by a person not in residence to the structure.
+Customers and deliveries should be limited so to not impact the residential nature of the neighborhood.

 Hotel/Motel: Establishments offering rooms as lodging on a less than weekly basis to guests.